 Before you use the dataset builder, consider how the Salesforce objects that you’re extracting are related.
 As a Salesforce admin, you know that opportunities have lookup relationships to accounts and users.
 When you create opportunity records in Salesforce, you're entering opportunity field values; you’re also “looking up” field values in the related account and user records.

 When you create a dataset you do something similar, but instead of records, you create rows.
-To help you, Analytics first asks you for the root object.
+To help you, Tableau CRM first asks you for the root object.
 This is simply the lowest object in the hierarchy of objects you’re extracting.
 In our case, the Opportunity object is the root object.
 You can only include related objects above the root object in the dataset.
 For example, if you select Account as the root object, you can include related objects such as User and Parent Account, but not Opportunity because it’s lower.